curlx/vegetable-discovery/README.md

 <b>Features</b>
 - See some vegetables from Japan with a short desciption
-- Filter by a the vitamin from vegetable (mock data)
+- Filter by the vitamin from vegetable (mock data)
 - View information offline

 ![Screenshot_1622382213](https://user-images.githubusercontent.com/24450352/120106928-275cb700-c189-11eb-9c9e-a29194fb81b7.png)